fomightez/PubMed_Central_ID_Converter_for_humans/README.md

 Keep in mind according to [the PMC ID Converter API](https://pmc.ncbi.nlm.nih.gov/tools/id-converter-api/), the basis for this package's coverting identifiers functionality:
 >"The PMC ID Converter API will only return related IDs if the article is in PubMed Central (PMC)."

-This means it won't return identifiers for those articles not present in PubMEd Central.
+This means it won't return identifiers for those articles not present in PubMed Central.

 (Note that [nelsonaloysio's package `pubmed-id`](https://pypi.org/project/pubmed-id/) discussed under the 'Influences' section below, goes beyond using the API and can do some webscaping, supposedly, and so it is able to return identifiers for those not present in PubMed Central, see [here](https://github.com/nelsonaloysio/pubmed-id#scrape-data-from-website) about , "Note: some papers are unavailable from the API, but still return data when scraped, e.g., PMID 15356126".
 Therefore, [nelsonaloysio's package `pubmed-id`](https://pypi.org/project/pubmed-id/) is able to return identifiers for those not present in PubMed Central)